Full Universities Australia Logo Universities Australia Logo

 Citations recognise and reward the diversity of contributions made by individuals and teams to the quality of student learning.
 They are awarded to individuals or teams who have contributed to the quality of student learning in a specific area of responsibility over a sustained period, whether they are academic staff, general staff, sessional staff or institutional associates.

-In 2020, up to 100 citations will be awarded across the following seven categories:
+In 2024, up to 100 citations will be awarded across the categories below:

-• Early Career (for teachers with less than five years cumulative experience teaching in higher education institutions)
+• Early Career (For academics with less than five years teaching experience in higher education institutions)

-• Neville Bonner Award for Indigenous Education (individuals who must demonstrate their contribution to Indigenous education)
+• Neville Bonner Award for Indigenous Education (For Indigenous teaching staff only)

 Maximum of six Citation submissions per institution.